-Grayman Knives is a mom-and-pop style knife making operation run by Mike Grayman out of Lake Arrowhead, California.
-After retiring from the military, Mike spent years distilling the knowledge he acquired on the African continent to create a wide range of high quality, ultra durable tool and survival knives.
+Grayman Knives is a mom-and-pop knife-making operation run by Mike Grayman out of Lake Arrowhead, California.
+After retiring from the military, Mike spent years distilling the knowledge he acquired on the African continent to create a wide range of high-quality, ultra-durable tools and survival knives.

 With so many choices, it was tough to decide.
-I browsed around, and eventually I settled on the Grayman Darfur Defender.
-It’s a single bevel, single-edged fighter with a subtle re-curve.
+I browsed around and eventually settled on the Grayman Darfur Defender.
+It’s a single bevel, a single-edged fighter with a subtle re-curve.
 After having given it a beating, here’s what I think…

-What I like about the Grayman Darfur Defender
+What I like about the Grayman Knives Darfur Defender…

-- It holds an edge extremely well, even after tons of abuse.
-The tough 1095 High Carbon 1/4″ thick steel blade means that you’ll get plenty of chops and slices out of it before having to re-sharpen.
-Even after using the blade to pry rocks out of icy ground, it held its edge.
+- It holds an edge exceptionally well, even after tons of abuse.
+The rugged 1095 High Carbon 1/4″ thick steel blade means you’ll get plenty of chops and slices out of it before re-sharpening.
+It held its edge even after using the knife to pry rocks out of the icy ground.

-- The Defender has a real heft to it, making it the perfect tool to chop through logs and branches.
+- The Defender has real heft, making it the perfect tool to chop through logs and branches.
 It’s all heavy enough for use as a prying tool.

 - The knife is balanced enough for throwing, should you have the strength and the desire to do so.
-It’s no true sticker, but I certainly wouldn’t want to get hit with it either.
+It’s no genuine sticker, but I wouldn’t want to get hit with it.

 - The textured G10 handle is exceptionally grippy.
-I used it while trudging through the snow, and even after soaking my hands I was able to maintain a firm grip on the blade.
+I used it while trudging through the snow, and even after soaking my hands, I could maintain a firm grip on the blade.

-- I can’t stress enough how well made the Defender is.
+- I can’t stress enough how well-made the Defender is.
 When I first picked it up, it was like holding a slab of pig iron.
-It’s a heavy blade, but once you get used to the weight, you’ll realize that it’s a fair trade-off for such a durable knife.
+It’s a heavy blade, but once you get used to the weight, you’ll realize it’s a fair trade-off for such a durable knife.

 This is the Cordura sheath that comes with the knife.
-It’s simple, but does the job.
-The snap makes sure the blade stays stowed securely in the sheath, as opposed to falling on your foot.
+It’s simple, but it does the job.
+The snap ensures the blade stays stowed securely in the sheath instead of falling on your foot.
 I assure you that would be unpleasant.

 I love the slight curvature of the blade.
 Perhaps there’s a functional reason for it, but the aesthetics alone sold me.

-Yes, it really is balanced enough to throw.
-It may take you a few tosses to get used to the weight, but otherwise it flies quite well.
+Yes, it is balanced enough to throw.
+It may take you a few tosses to get used to the weight, but otherwise, it flies pretty well.

-If you’re in the market for a bench made fixed blade knife, I highly recommend considering either the Darfur Defender, or another one of the many fine knives that Mike creates.
-They’re tough, good looking, and hold an edge no matter what abuse you throw at them.
+If you’re in the market for a bench-made fixed blade knife, I highly recommend considering either the Darfur Defender or another of the many fine knives Mike creates.
+They’re tough, good-looking, and hold an edge no matter what abuse you throw at them.